CKATONY/ST558-Project-1-/README.md

 **5.The total number of categories for the berry flavor is 5.**
-**6.The total number of categories for the growth rate is 6. if you enter the number of choice greater than 6, it will return error, same rule applies to the endpoint berry**
+**6.The total number of categories for the growth rate is 6. if you enter the number of choice greater than 6, it will return error, same rule applies to the other endpoint**
 **7.For the endpoint item/move, if the choice is 0, it will return all the items/moves and its attribute, if the choice is not zero, it will return up to numbers of item/move you want to get up to your choice.**
+**8.Recommendation: for the item and move endpoint, the time to get all the moves or items may take longer time.
+You can specify the choice to be **100** or **200****

 ``` r
 get_endpoints <- function(endpoint,choice){